Hetvi07/Hetvi07/README.md

 ### More about me...
 -😈 Always strive until its done.

--Quantitative aptitude is all time fav🤩.
+-⚡Quantitative aptitude is all time fav🤩.

 -🎸I play guitar in my free time.

-- Love Math, Music and Mythology (weird enough😂).
+-🤠Love Math, Music and Mythology (weird enough😂).